The John Quincy Adams Portrait by Gilbert Stuart & Thomas Sully

 Boylston knew that Stuart often took a long time to finish his paintings.
 Stuart didn’t do sketches.
-He worked directly on the canvas, completing the head during the initial sittings, and then – in need of money – moved on to start the next commission.
+He worked directly on the canvas, completing the head during the initial sittings.
+He then – in need of money – moved on to start the next commission.
 In 1825, a visitor noted that she saw in Stuart’s room “a portrait of Webster, Mr. Quincy, President Adams and lady, Bishop Griswold, Mr. Taylor &c.
 They were all unfinished.”
 (5) Like Copley, Stuart had once received a commission to paint a full-length portrait of John Adams.
-John Quincy Adams wrote to Copley in 1811, “in pursuance of this engagement he actually took a likeness of the face.
+John Quincy Adams wrote to Copley in 1811: “in pursuance of this engagement he actually took a likeness of the face.
 But Mr. Stuart thinks it the prerogative of genius to disdain the performance of his engagements, and he did disdain the performance of that.”
 (6)

 Among Stuart’s unfinished works was a portrait of Elizabeth Patterson Bonaparte, the first wife of Napoleon’s brother Jérôme.
 According to Stuart’s daughter Jane:

 Jerome Bonaparte, the husband of Madame Bonaparte, was anxious to have her portrait completed, it having been in an unfinished state for some time; but as sitters were crowding in upon my father, this request could not be immediately complied with.
 Bonaparte deemed it an insult to be so neglected, and when the two came together – Bonaparte and Stuart – the painter thought that the remarks addressed to him were impertinent: the result was Bonaparte could not get possession of his own or his wife’s portrait on any terms.
 He sent his friends to offer any price, but these offers made no impression on Stuart.